 - Seeking out intoxication every time you use.

-- If You Have a Drug or Alcohol Abuse Problem, Get Help Now.
 Alcohol and drug abuse and alcohol and drug addiction are defined differently.
 A person who uses heavily and then can abruptly stop is considered to be abusing alcohol or drugs.
 But addiction occurs when the body requires the alcohol or drugs to stop withdrawal symptoms.
 The line between abuse and addiction is not solidly defined because a person may be abusing alcohol and drugs and experiencing the negative consequences of addiction.

-- Avoid Temptations and Peer Pressure.
 You may have heard the expression, “You’re only as good as the company you keep,” and in reality, that statement is true.
 If you have friends or family members who pressure you to use alcohol or drugs, avoid them.
 Make new friends who practice healthier habits, who do well in school, who are motivated at work and who have goals.

 Develop goals and dreams for yourself.
 Remember, alcohol or drug use can turn to addiction rapidly; no one plans on becoming a drug addict or alcoholic.
 While in active addiction, the only goal possible is to get drugs or alcohol to feed the addiction.
 Regardless of whether it is abuse or addiction with drugs or alcohol, both require professional addiction treatment.

-- Practice Healthier Living Habits.
 Exercise, eating well and meditation are excellent ways to avoid using drugs or alcohol.
 Quite often, the results you feel from living a healthier lifestyle can help you resist the temptation to use drugs or alcohol to escape.
 A healthy body helps you cope with daily stress.
 If you have practiced living healthy and managing stress, a trauma can more easily be managed.

 Addiction specialists can advise you about addiction to drugs or alcohol, mental health issues and the combination of the two.
 This information can help you prevent drug addiction.
 Family-based drug or alcohol prevention plans are also highly effective at helping children avoid the temptations of drugs or alcohol.